 But overall, our dogs are our family, and if there’s somewhere they can’t be, we prefer not to go.

 It must be crowded having two dogs in such a small space.
 Where do they sleep?

+When building our van, the camper van bed design was incredibly important to get right.
 Both dogs sleep with us, which is also where they slept when we lived in a house.
 We just love cuddling with them at night, and this is why we made sure to include a pullout queen-sized bed in our van build.